 Everland Theme Park

 Your third day in Korea is a real treat for the kids.
 Head to Everland Theme Park, Korea’s largest and wildest theme park!
-Purchase a Q Pass with KKday for instant access to the 5 themed zones: T Express, Lost Valley, Amazon Express, Safari World, and Panda World.
+Explore nature-themed zones like T Express, Lost Valley, Amazon Express, Safari World, and Panda World.
 With tons of attractions, seasonal festivals, and the world’s steepest wooden roller coaster, the whole family is guaranteed to have a fun time!

 - Everland by Train: